DCC-EX/dcc-ex.github.io/docs/throttles/software/ex-webthrottle.rst

 .. note:: If you don't have your hardware yet or just want to play with the throttle and see commands being sent to the log window, you can skip the part about connecting your Command Station.

-To get started, connect your Command Station to a computer that has a USB port and have a compatible browser installed.
+To get started, connect your |EX-CS| to a computer that has a USB port and have a compatible browser installed.
 Use a USB serial cable from your computer to the USB connector on the Arduino.
 Power everything up and put a loco on the MAIN track.

 Run or Install EX-WebThrottle
 =============================